UnconditionedLife/smum/Notes/Forms.md

 An initial value for the field can be specified with the `defaultValue` prop, but this is not recommended because it *will not* override a value in the overall `defaultValues` object.

-These and any additional props are passed to the underlying `TextField` component.
-Note that the `error` prop contains the validation message that will be displayed by the `FormField` component, but the prop name is carefully chosen so that, when it is passed to the underlying `TextField`, it will also cause the text field to be displayed in red if it contains a non-null value.
+These and any additional props are passed to the underlying `TextField` or `Select` component.
+Note that the `error` prop contains the validation message that will be displayed by the `FormTextField` component, but the prop name is carefully chosen so that, when it is passed to an underlying `TextField`, it will also cause the text field to be displayed in red if `error` contains a non-null value.

 ## Form Validation
-Individual fields are validated according to the `rules` specified for the `FormField` as described above.
+Individual fields are validated according to the `rules` specified for the `FormTextField` as described above.
 Form-level validation, for example comparing two fields to ensure that they have matching values must be done when the form is submitted by clicking `Save`.
 If an error is found, it can be marked on the appropriate field using `setError()`.